 What Is a Left Ventricular Assist Device (LVAD)?

-Reviewed by: HU Medical Review Board | Last reviewed: June 2023
+Reviewed by: HU Medical Review Board | Last reviewed: July 2024 | Last updated: August 2024

-A VAD can be placed in either the left, right or both ventricles of the heart, but is most often placed in the left ventricle, thus called a left ventricular assist device (LVAD).1,2 It is made up of multiple parts.
+An LVAD is made up of multiple parts.
 A tube (graft) directs blood from the left ventricle to a pump.
-The pump then delivers blood through a second tube (graft) to the aorta which delivers blood to the body.
+The pump then delivers blood through a second tube (graft) to the aorta, which delivers blood to the body.
 There is a cable (driveline) that runs from the pump outside your body through the skin and connects to a control unit and battery pack power source located outside the body.2,3

 Waiting for transplant

 The only cure for end-stage heart failure is a heart transplant, but not all people with end-stage heart failure are eligible to get a transplant.
-Because donors' hearts are limited, most people who are determined eligible for a transplant will have to wait for a heart to become available.1 Both the heart and the general medical condition of a patient may continue to decline while awaiting a transplant.
+Because donors' hearts are limited, most people who are determined eligible for a transplant will have to wait for a heart to become available.
+Both the heart and the general medical condition of a patient may continue to decline while awaiting a transplant.
 An LVAD can be a temporary solution while waiting for a donor heart to become available.
-This is called a "bridge to transplant.2,3
+This is called a "bridge to transplant."1-3

 Destination therapy

-Additionally, VADs are sometimes implanted on a temporary basis; before or after cardiac surgery or while waiting for the heart to become strong enough to beat properly on its own again.2
+Additionally, VADs are sometimes implanted on a temporary basis – before or after cardiac surgery, or while waiting for the heart to become strong enough to beat properly on its own again.2

 Cardiac rehabilitation